 Build Your Setup

-Mount your camera, run the appropriate wires to your power supply and internet connection, power everything up, and test to make sure everything is working properly.
+Start by mounting your camera.
+Run the appropriate wires to your power supply and internet connection and power everything up.
+Then, test to make sure everything is working properly.

 Stream to the World